 Students, parents and carers who would like more information or assistance regarding our BYOD program are encouraged to contact [insert name, number].

-[insert ANY OTHER PROGRAMS OR SPECIFIC POLICY ISSUES AT YOUR SCHOOL]

 Safe and appropriate use of digital technologies

-[Under the Minimum Standards for school registration, including the Child Safe Standards, schools are required to have policies in place to manage student safety and wellbeing when using the internet.
-The purpose of this section is to help you meet these requirements, by stating broadly what the school is doing to ensure that digital technologies are used safely and responsibly by students.
-You should also consider including detail about the procedures and practices in place to foster a healthy and educationally focused digital culture at school.
-The text below is included as a sample only and should be amended to reflect your school community].

 Digital technologies, if not used appropriately, may present risks to users’ safety or wellbeing.
-At Example School, we are committed to educating all students to use digital technologies in ways that respect the dignity of ourselves and others and promote full flourishing for all, equipping students with the skills and knowledge to navigate the digital world.
+At Coimadai Primary School, we are committed to educating all students to use digital technologies safely, equipping students with the skills and knowledge to navigate the digital world.

-At Example School, we:
+At Coimadai Primary School, we:

 use online sites and digital tools that support students’ learning, and focus our use of digital technologies on being learning-centred